bmmidei/SliceCast/models/README.md

 * 04_26_2019_1000_podcast - Used 04_20_2019_2300 as a pretrained model, then trained
 on an additional 10 epochs over podcasts using class weights of [1.0, 30.0, 0.2].
     We actually had pretty good wiki results with this as well.

+* 04_27_2019_1800 - 2 Stacked Bidirectional LSTMs with output 256 each.
+Followed by
+Dense 256 relu with l2reg, Dense 128 relu with l2reg, Dense 64 relu with l2reg,
+Dense3 to Softmax and then categorical crossentropy with 3 classes.
+Class weights of [1.0, 10.0, 0.2].
+Trained on 20 epochs of 1000 batches of 8 per epoch.
+Wiki Train set